LongLivTheHustle/Hypr-Dotfiles/README.md

 ![Banner1_](hyprlandbanner.jpg)

-Welcome to my custom Hyprland configuration,
+Welcome to my custom Hyprland configuration.

-Before using this configuration, ensure you have the following.
+Before using this configuration ensure you are using Arch.

-Arch. though, i might adapt it  to other distros '(Highly unlikely though)'.
+Though, i might adapt it  to other distros '(Highly unlikely though)'.

 Getting Started.